frntc/Sidekick64/README.md

 ## Changelog

 recent changes (higher = newer):
+- a model (2 variants, label) for 3D printing a case for the Sidekick and a Raspberry Pi 3B+ has been added
 - more cartridge formats and freezers are now supported
 - refinement in SID emulation (e.g. SID-autodetection now works)
 - joystick can be used in menu/browser